Summer Lecture Series

 About Lincoln Michel:

-Lincoln Michel’s debut novel, The Body Scout (Orbit), was named one of the ten best SFF books of 2021 by The New York Times and one of the fifty best science fiction of all time by Esquire.
+Lincoln Michel’s debut novel, The Body Scout (Orbit), was named one of the ten best SFF books of 2021 by The New York Times and one of the fifty best science fiction novels of all time by Esquire.
 He is also the author of the story collection Upright Beasts (Coffee House Press) and his fiction can be found in The Paris Review, Granta, Lightspeed, NOON, One Story, and elsewhere.
 You can find him online at lincolnmichel.com and his newsletter Counter Craft.
 (Photo: Adalena Kavanagh)

 About Yohanca Delgado: